riencoertjens/manuvelsite/src/content/home-page.md

     height: '3'
     tagline: always a good idea
     title: Food & Drinks
     width: '5'
-  - contentEN: '<a href="https://manuvel-be.myshopify.com">WEBSHOP MANUVÈL</a>'
-    contentNL: '<a href="https://manuvel-be.myshopify.com">WEBSHOP MANUVÈL</a>'
-    gold: true
-    height: '3'
-    tagline: You know you want it...
-    title: >-
-      VISIT OUR WEBSHOP
-      Now online !
-    width: '5'
   - contentEN: >-
       Take a look at our shop, unicorn bikes, cool accessories & gadgets.
 You